 Before installing any plugins, you want to do a bit of investigating.
-There are the open source plugins that are free and available through the WordPress Plugin Directory.
+Basically there are three levels of plugins:

-Review, Review, Review!
+Review, Review, Review

 How to Install WordPress Plugins

-Before installing anything on your site, you always want to do a quick backup of everything -- just in case.
+Before installing anything on your site, you always want to do a quick backup of everything — just in case.
 My article How to Do the Mother of All WordPress Backups can help you get a system in place.

-- Once you’ve reviewed a plugin and decided you want to try it on your site, click the red download button in the right sidebar.
-Make note of where you download that file on your hard-drive.
+- Once you’ve reviewed a plugin and decided you want to try it on your site from within your WP Dashboard, click the “Install Now” button.
+Then “Activate”.

 - Find the Zip file you just downloaded and upload it to your WordPress site.
+Then activate.

-A final consideration is the number of plugins you should have on your WordPress site.
-While there is no definitive number, plugins do use resources and the more you have, the more you increase your chances of a conflict.
-I try to stick around 20.
+A final consideration is the number of plugins you should have on your WordPress website.
+While there is no definitive number, plugins do use a ton of resources.

 At your service,